ortus-docs/commandbox-docs/usage/parameters/file_paths.md

 ```

 You cannot directly list the contents of a server like `\\webdev01` as that is not a true directory.
 You always need to access a specific share like `\\webdev01/webroot`.

+### Permissions

+By default, CommandBox will access UNC paths using the same permissions of the user that the `box` process was started with.
+There's no way to specify a user, so if you need to use a custom user, you'll need to run native `NET USE` command from the CLI first to change how it is authenticating.
+Unfortunately, this is a limitation of how Java accesses UNC paths so CommandBox has little control over it.